 Final Thoughts

 Measuring the EMF radiation in your home, and at your work, is the first step to reducing your overall exposure.
-It is the most important step in a wholistic approach to improving your health when it comes to EMF exposure.
+It is the most important step in a holistic approach to improving your health when it comes to EMF exposure.

 I hope that this simple, and practical guide to measuring EMFs helped you.
 Please leave comments below if you feel that I missed anything that would have helped you.
 Together we’ll make this the best resource available anywhere!